Insality/defold-saver/README.md

 - **save_folder**: The folder name where the save file will be stored.
 Default is your `project.title` name (with only alphanumeric, underscores or spaces characters).
 - **autosave_timer**: The time interval in seconds between auto-saves.
 Default is `3`.
 - **saver_key**: The key in the save data table that contains the Saver state.
 Default is `saver`.
-- **storage_key**: The key in the save data table that contains the Storage state.
-Default is `storage`.
 - **lua_require_as_string**: If set to `1`, the `require()` function will load Lua files as strings instead of Lua tables.
 This is useful for loading external files and processing their paths.
 The default value is `0`.
-This setting only affects the Lua format and works for both save and load functions.
+This setting only affects the Lua format and works for load function.

 ### Core Concepts